-My husband, Bub, and I visited Furnace Creek Resort in Death Valley, CA 10 years ago and felt like we had found a secret hideaway.
+My husband Bub and I visited Furnace Creek Resort and spa in Death Valley 10 years ago, and felt like we had found a secret hideaway.
 We heard there had been $100 million dollars spent in renovations, and we were anxious to see the changes, so we booked a couple of days.

 Our road trip started in Arizona.
 Then we drove through Las Vegas out into miles and miles (did I say MILES?) of dry, desolate, desert into the 3.3 million acres that comprise Death Valley National Park.

 After about another hour of barrenness, we crested a hill and, suddenly, there was a lush oasis right ahead, the polar opposite of the terrain we’d been immersed in!
 And, this Oasis was real, not some shimmering illusion.

 Off the beaten track, yet accessible, The Oasis at Death Valley is a bucket-list worthy experience.
 Two hours from Las Vegas and four from Los Angeles, Death Valley it is an ideal destination to escape and unwind over a long weekend or as a venue for an unforgettable destination wedding!

 entering the extreme desert of Death Valley National Park, we found ourselves

 Driest: Dry, dry desert, mountains and salt flats comprise most of the Park with an annual rainfall of 2.4 inches.

 Hottest: Temperatures have climbed to 134° in the summer.
 The afternoon we were there in June, it was 121°.

 Lowest: If you are aching to golf at the lowest golf course in the world, at 214 feet below sea level, the 18-hole Furnace Creek Golf Course is for you!

 Biggest: An International Biosphere Reserve, Death Valley National Park is 3.3 Million Acres, the largest National Park in the continental US.